alexjames/alexjames.github.io/_posts/2018-06-12-prog-lang-eval.markdown

 ### Reliability
 Reliability allows the production of programs that behave according to their spec.
 These by provided via several features such as:
  * Type Checking
+ * Exception Handling

+Compile-time type-checking is preferable to run-time type-checking.

+### Portability
+This can be a factor, depending on the number of target architectures.

+### Interpretted or Compiled

 ### Problem Domain
 Every langauge has a target problem domain that it's attempting to address.
 You don't want a mismatch there.
 For instance, even though